Criminology

 Can the death penalty be justified?
 Should we criminalise ‘fast fashion’?
 Should we legalise street drugs?
 Study criminology at Oxford Brookes and you’ll try to answer some of society’s biggest questions, exploring who commits crime and why – and what practical and political measures we can take to prevent crime.

 While many criminology courses are taught from a criminal justice angle, we’re a bit different at Oxford Brookes.
 You’ll study the subject from a much broader, interdisciplinary perspective.
 You’ll look at the social causes of crime.
 You’ll consider how race, gender and class overlap and define our perceptions.
-And most importantly, you’ll learn to challenge common misconceptions that can cause inequality in the criminal justice system.
+Most importantly, you’ll learn to challenge common misconceptions that can cause inequality in the criminal justice system.

 Why Oxford Brookes University?